gkuti/Readers-club/README.md

 > borrowBook(Book book, Member...members)

-public method to borrow book from the library and takes the book and number members as argument.
+public method to borrow book from the library, it takes the book and the number of members as argument.

 > library.getbookAndBorrowers(book);